emberjs/website/source/blog/2018-06-15-the-emberjs-times-issue-51.md

 This is helpful for add-on authors who want to leverage the named arguments feature for a cleaner template.
 So, components receiving an argument named `foo` can now do:
 `{{@foo}}`.
 This allows you to easily distinguish arguments from local variables, computed properties and such.

+Named arguments already landed in [Ember 3.1](https://www.emberjs.com/blog/2018/04/13/ember-3-1-released.html#toc_named-arguments-1-of-4) so this polyfill is for everyone who didn't upgrade but still want the feature.

 ---